ANPetru/BattleshipGo/README.md

 ### Player vs player

-Currently, you can only play against the IA, it would be cool to be able to play against your friends.
+Currently, you can only play against the IA, it would be nice to be able to play against your friends.

 ### Add actual IA

-Currently, IA is makes it's turns randomly, it would be cool to add an IA to make it more competitive.
-An idea would be to check adjacent cells after hitting a ship.
+Currently, IA makes it's turns randomly, it would be nice to add a more competitive IA.
+An idea would be to shot adjacent cells after hitting a ship.